Rangiriri NZ Wars army memorial

 Many of the troops were buried at Rangiriri, probably according to regiment.
 It was later reported that ‘the dead were sewn up in blankets, and buried in rows only divided by a small space form the last resting-place of the enemy’s slain.
 Side by side they sleep in peace.’
 The Māori church adjacent to the burial ground in Daniel Manders Beere’s 1864 photograph was built some time before the battle.

 There were ongoing concerns regarding the maintenance of the Rangiriri burial ground.
-A Constabulary Force officer inspected Rangiriri in 1882 after similar complaints regarding the burial ground at Ngāruawāhia.
+The Armed Constabulary inspected Rangiriri in 1882 after similar complaints regarding the burial ground at Ngāruawāhia.
 Rangiriri’s fences were repaired and the ground cover cleared.

 Five years later, however, Rangiriri was the subject of a parliamentary question by Waikato MP John Whyte.
 The resulting report, submitted by Constable Hutchison on 5 July 1887, detailed the ‘most dilapidated’ condition of the cemetery.
 The fence was decayed and rotten, the headstones had fallen down and the cemetery was covered in weeds.